Courage-1984/Dataset-Forge/docs/README_full.md

 - All user-facing workflows are responsible for their own 'Press Enter to return to the menu...' prompt.
 Menu loops no longer include this prompt.
 - All output, prompts, and progress messages now use the centralized printing utilities and Catppuccin Mocha color scheme.
 No raw print statements remain in user-facing workflows.
 - Exception handling and debug prints added to menu actions and workflows for easier debugging and error diagnosis.
+- Major test suite improvements: added and improved unit/integration tests for DPID, CBIR, deduplication, reporting, utilities, session state, and more.
+- All core business logic and utilities now covered by tests.
+- Fixed test import errors, function signatures, and monkeypatches for reliability.

 ## [July 2025]